Preven-K/PROJECTS/README.md

 1. Array multiplier
 2. GUI Calc with History tracking
 3. 4-Bit ALU
+4. 50days RTL challenge
 Stay tuned for more exciting projects and updates!

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 How to Use:

 Clone the repository to your local machine using git clone.
-Navigate to the respective project folder (verilog/ or python/) for the project you want to explore.
+Navigate to the respective project folder (verilog/ or python/ or Java/) for the project you want to explore.
 Follow the instructions provided in the README files within each project folder for setup and execution details.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------